lharries/harries.co/_blog/first-growth-hire/index.md

 - Motion Designer / Videographer / Creative Producer
   - Create the videos for your launches, social media, website, customer stories and more.
 Videos are dominating social media algorithms and are still underrated.

+_Depending on your product and likely growth channels, you might want to hire one of these as the first growth hire.
+For example, if you're building a marketplace a Growth Engineer (frontend leaning) make make sense as the first hire to lean into programmatic SEO._

 ## When to hire channel specialists?

 As you near PMF and start to prove out acquisition channels you want to double down on them.
 Hire a specialist to focus on just that channel and the associated KPIs.
 Make it their one thing and one thing only.